-The Youghiogheny River Trail, utilizing the old P. & L. E. Railroad right-of-way from McKeesport to Connellsville, is part of the regional trail system that links Washington, D.C. with Pittsburgh known as the Great Allegheny Passage.
-The main access points for residents of Westmoreland County are at Cedar Creek Park and West Newton.
-Heading south, the trail connects to Ohiopyle State Park, Meyersdale and continues to Cumberland, Maryland.
-To the north, eventually leads into Pittsburgh.
-Click here to view the map!
+The Great Allegheny Passage is a regional trail system that links Washington D.C. to Pittsburgh.
+Following along the old P. & L. E. Railroad right-of-way from McKeesport to Connellsville, the main access points for residents of Westmoreland County are at Cedar Creek Park and West Newton.
+Heading south, the Great Allegheny Passage connects to Ohiopyle State Park, Meyersdale and continues to Cumberland, Maryland.
+To the north, the trail eventually leads into Pittsburgh.

 There is a camping facility for families or individuals using the trail who wish to stay overnight.
-The Cedar Creek Trekker Campground is a three-night maximum stay and operates on a first come, first serve basis.
+The Cedar Creek Trekker Campground is a two night maximum stay and operates on a first come, first serve basis.
 There are no shower facilities, but potable water is available.

 The most convenient access point to the Great Allegheny Passage for Westmoreland County residents is located within Cedar Creek Park.
 You can also access the trail on Route 31 in the Borough of West Newton and on Route 981 in Smithton.

-The Great Allegheny Passage and Youghiogheny River Trail is associated with the Regional Trail Corporation, a non-profit corporation that promotes the conversion of railroad right-of-ways into recreational trails.
+The Great Allegheny Passage is associated with the Regional Trail Corporation, a non-profit corporation that promotes the conversion of railroad right-of-ways into recreational trails.